-Introduced by NME Deputy Editor Tom Howard as “really great, and a little bit tipsy” the band kicked things off with summery anthem ‘Silent Movie Susie’.
+Introduced by NME Deputy Editor Tom Howard as “really great, and a little bit tipsy,” the band kicked things off with summery anthem ‘Silent Movie Susie’.
 What followed was a set-list brimming with tracks from their Mercury Prize nominated debut album, Love In The 4th Dimension.

-The Omeara show marked the band’s first gig of 2018, and they thanked fans for coming out to join them on their “rusty roller-coaster”.
+The Omeara show marked the band’s first gig of 2018 and they thanked fans for coming out to join them on their “rusty roller-coaster”.
 As an unexpected treat, they covered Bonnie Tyler’s classic ballad ‘Total Eclipse Of The Heart’ in their own joyful, laid-back style, before closing their set with ‘Sucker’.
 The Big Moon have an enviable ability to charm and impress a crowd with their relatable indie tunes and they left everyone* (*us) with heart-shaped eyes at the end of the night.

 Vote for The Big Moon in the ‘Best Video’ category of the 2018 NME Awards!